xevisalle/zpie/README.md

 **DISCLAIMER**: this library is currently **unstable**.
 Furthermore, **it has not gone through an exhaustive security analysis**, so it is not intended to be used in a production environment, only for academic purposes.

+A paper with all the details about ZPiE has been published in the special issue *Recent Advances in Security, Privacy, and Applied Cryptography* of the journal *Mathematics* (2021) and can be found [here](https://doi.org/10.3390/math9202569).

 ## Overview

 ZPiE supports the following Zero-Knowledge schemes, defined over the elliptic curves BN128 and BLS12-381: